PeterJFB/drum-sequencer/README.md

 $ mvn verify # Perform all tests and store test coverage.
 # Results are now visible in sequencer/report/target/site/jacoco-aggregate/index.html
 ```

+### Spotbugs

+[Spotbugs](https://spotbugs.github.io/) will look for java-related bugs in the projects code, and also enforce good OOP practices.
+These are checked by running `mvn spotbugs:check`.

 ### Checkstyle